-Japanese style sour is using distilled spirit such as vodka, shochu, carbonated water, fresh fruit juice, or syrup.
+The Japanese style sour is made with a distilled spirit such as vodka, shochu,carbonated water, fresh fruit juice, or syrup.

-It’s so popular drink in Japan, especially “lemon sour” has been trending recently among Japanese people.
+Anyway, it’s a very popular drink at Japanese Izakaya also home, especially “Lemon Sour”(レモンサワー) has been trending recently among Japanese people.

-It’s so easy to make and there are several recipes around,
+Besides, it’s so easy to make Lemon Sour at home and there are several recipes around.

 It has taken me far too long to discover my favorite one, in this way, the lemon sour will keep lemony and never be thinner.

-Just need some good lemons, a bottle of your favorite distilled spirit, and a little patience.
+To make the best Japanese “Lemon Sour”, just need good lemons, a bottle of your favorite distilled spirit, and a little patience.

 For 5 – 6 time drinks